Overview

 ED treatment spaces and resources

-The average number of treatment spaces (beds and chairs) across ACEM-accredited EDs was 49.4, with one treatment space per 1,151 ED attendances.
-Around half of these spaces were designated as acute beds (average of 23.2 per ED), whilst the smallest number of spaces were designated as mental health assessment spaces (average of 2.3 per ED) (Figure 5).
+The average number of treatment spaces (beds and chairs) across ACEM-accredited EDs was 50.2, with one treatment space per 1,164 ED attendances.
+Approximately half of the spaces were designated as acute beds (average of 23.6 per ED).